 What got some of those bad-actor electronics recyclers in trouble was prioritizing quick and easy profit over responsibility and sustainability.
-Before regulations and certifications, there was no incentive to take accountability for their clients’ data or their downstream vendors, and did not want to put in the effort to refurbish and remarket equipment that was still valuable and useful.
+Before regulations and certifications, there was no incentive to take accountability for their clients’ data or their downstream vendors, nor to put in the effort to refurbish and remarket equipment that was still valuable and useful.
 Anyone can fill a shipping container with computers and send them out of sight and out of mind.
 A recycler or ITAD provider who has gone through the process to receive and maintain R2 Certification has shown themselves to take their responsibility and dedication to clients seriously and to see the bigger picture of electronics recycling and IT security.

 R2 Certification is expensive and time-consuming.
 Any e-waste recycler or ITAD provider who offers to take your assets for free or pay you for them, no questions asked and no paper trail to follow, is very unlikely to have invested the time and effort into certification.
 Always ask to see evidence of certification if you’re suspicious.

 Why Your Business Should Partner with a Certified Recycler

 Choosing an R2 Certified electronics facility gives you greater control of your liability and risks to your business, data, and brand.
 We know you don’t want to have to worry where your business’s electronic equipment ends up once you are done using it, or about picking through all your inventory to figure out where the value is.
 Work with an R2 Certified recycler to get peace of mind that all of your risks are covered and you’ll never be surprised by fines or unflattering press coverage because your assets wound up in the wrong hands.